x-ion-de/sos-ci/README.md

 - You have to have an OpenStack Third Party CI account to monitor the Gerrit Stream
 - All of this work thus far assumes running on an OpenStack Cloud
-- Update/Modify sos-ci/ansible/vars.yml for your OpenStack creds
+- Setup /etc/openstack/clouds.yaml with your OpenStack creds
 - If you want to do multi-nic (ie: seperate network for iSCSI, use multi-nic options)
 - In order to use the mail notification option, install:
   * postfix